There are key areas of your home you can improve to increase your property value, and the kitchen is one of them.

 Update the Kitchen Floors

 Choosing a cheap material for your kitchen flooring is a huge mistake.
 For one, it won’t last long and you’ll have to dish out more money to have them replaced.
 So over time, you’ll end up spending more money.
-Your best bet is to invest in beautiful, quality floor materials, such as hardwood, ceramic tile or stone.
-The key is to install a floor that can withstand spills, moisture and foot traffic.
+Your best bet is to invest in beautiful, quality floor materials, such as hardwood, ceramic tile, or stone.
+The key is to install a floor that can withstand spills, moisture, and foot traffic.

 Create More Space With A Kitchen Island

 What makes kitchen islands special is that they are gorgeous and improve functionality.
-You can use it as an additional space for dining, prepping and washing dishes.
+You can use it as an additional space for dining, prepping, and washing dishes.
 Some homeowners choose to relocate their sink to the island or leave it bare.
 The added cabinet space is also a big plus.
 Not to mention, the type of counters you choose can also enhance the appearance of your kitchen.

 Don’t Overlook Your Kitchen Countertops

 Speaking of countertops, it’s very important not to underestimate the power of updating them.
 Because one, you can increase the value of your kitchen.
 And two, it can make your kitchen look and feel better.
 The quality of the material you use will determine the aforementioned.
 For instance, opting for a natural stone like granite is a great choice.
-However, there’s also engineered options, such as quartz.
-Both are known for their durability, longevity and breathtaking surfaces.
+However, there are also engineered options, such as quartz.
+Both are known for their durability, longevity, and breathtaking surfaces.
 No two counters are exactly the same, which makes them like your own unique design fingerprint.
 So it’s important to opt for something of high quality.
 Skimping on your counters with a cheap material is a horrible mistake.
 Doing so will ruin the appearance of your kitchen.
 And you’ll spend more money repairing or replacing it.
 For example, going with vinyl will only lead to problems with peeling, warping, and stains.
 Consistently replacing your counters will cost you more over time than it is to invest in a quality material once.
 Not to mention, the value of your home isn’t increased when you install cheap counters.
 So let’s review two of the hottest options on the market today.

 Granite happens to be the most popularly used countertop today and for good reason – it’s beautiful and long-lasting.
 There are an array of color options to choose from.
 Anyone who knows how to design a kitchen will enjoy pairing granite with the rest of the room’s d?cor.
 For instance, pairing your granite counters with the kitchen cabinet doors.
 Some choose to go with granite that has a similar background color as the cabinets, but with dark veins.
 Then the other option is to go with contrasting colors.
 For example, using a lighter colored granite with specks and veins that match the darker cabinetry.
 Stone is also widely used for backsplashes, which you can also match with your countertop.
 The maintenance for granite is easy, requiring only mild detergent and warm water to clean.
 Sealing it also helps it to last longer.
 This makes the surface more resistant to scratches and stains.